 CABK is not as the name might suggest, an association for beekeepers in the centre of the country, but a national association that has a long history in parallel with BBKA.
 It became an association in its own right in 1945 becoming a specialist member of BBKA, with specific interests in the scientific aspects of beekeeping.

 The objects of the CABK are to "promote and further the craft of beekeeping".
-This is achieved by holding three meetings each year, the AGM in February, a social evening in October at the National Honey Show and an Autumn conference held over 3 days.
-These events are not only hugely informative, but social gatherings too as beekeepers from around the country gather together to talk.
+This is achieved by holding three meetings each year, the Spring Meeting and AGM in February, a social evening in October at the National Honey Show and an Autumn Conference held over 3 days.
+These events are not only hugely informative, but social gatherings too as beekeepers from around the country gather together to talk bees.